GuildWorks/titech-2023/docs/Bubble2/Bubble2-en.md

 #### <Advanced>

-Let's arrange the screen elements to display
+Arrange screen elements for display
-- Copy and paste Birthday labels and text
+- Copy and paste Birthday label and text
 - Change label to Age
-- Specify the contents of the text as `JavascripttoBubble A`>`'s value`
+- Specify the text content as `JavascripttoBubble A`>`'s value`

 ---